 QSFP28 LR4 optical transceivers are typically used with LC single-mode fiber optic cables to convert 4 25Gbps electrical signals into 4 LAN WDM optical signals and then multiplexed into a single channel for 100G optical transmission.
 At the receiving end, the module demultiplexes the 100G optical inputs into 4 LAN WDM optical signals, which are then converted into 4 electrical signal output channels.

-In general, the differences of QSFP28 PSM4, QSFP28 SR4 and QSFP28 LR4 optical transceiver are as above mentioned.
-If you want to know more other information about them, maybe you can visit Gigalight at gigalight.com.
+In general, the differences in QSFP28 PSM4, QSFP28 SR4, and QSFP28 LR4 optical transceiver are as above mentioned.